Small Farms Making a Difference

 Are there membership fees?

-As of 2008 we are not charging a membership fee.
-We instead charge a 7% virtual booth fee to cover our overhead expenses.
+We do not charge a membership fee to shop on the online market.
+The online market charges customers a 9% virtual booth fee to cover overhead expenses.
 This fee will be automatically added to your order total.

 Back to the top